GiorgosMandi/ED-dataset-merge/README.md

     $ python -m src.validate -input path/to/instances.jsonlines

+Provide `-disableDetailed` to disable detailed checking, this way it will only check the sentences and the events.

 ## Evaluator
 **Evaluator** takes as input two JSONs that follow the common schema.
 A JSON consisting of the predictions of the model, and a JSON containing the true labels (i.e., ground truth).
 Then evaluate the results in two ways: